SS Belgenland (1914): 1931 showboat cruises

 After her cruise, Belgenland resumed her transatlantic service between Antwerp and New York on 30 April 1931.
 But this was only until 18 July, when Red Star Line switched her to a series of five weekly "showboat cruises".
 The ship left New York each Saturday, staged a different Broadway theatre entertainment every night, and spent two days in Nova Scotia before returning.

 For her showboat cruises Belgenland was equipped with a "Lido Beach", with two open-air swimming pools, beach chairs and 6000 sqft of white sand from the beach at Ostend forming a beach several feet deep.
 The lido was on her tourist class promenade deck, which was part of 'A' deck.
 The pools were fore and aft of her mizzen mast.
 They were made by removing two hatch covers, and letting a large canvas bag down through each hatch to the hatch cover on the deck below, which was reinforced with timber to bear the weight of the water.
 Each pool had to be emptied daily, a deck-hand would scrub it clean, and the pool would then be refilled with a hose.

 Belgenland faced competition on the New York – Halifax cruise route from United States Lines' Leviathan and White Star Line's Olympic and Majestic.
 Cunard Line was also sending its liners on short cruises between transatlantic crossings.

-Being registered in the UK, Belgenland was exempt from US alcohol prohibition law when outside US territorial waters.
+Being registered in the UK, Belgenland was exempt from U.S. alcohol prohibition law when outside U.S. territorial waters.
 For her showboat cruises she had a large bar on her quarterdeck serving refrigerated lager.
 Fares for each six-day cruise started from $70 per passenger, inclusive of all meals.
 All liquor was extra, and it was from these sales that the cruises made much of their profit.

 There were cases of prostitution on the showboat cruises.
 Red Star Line blacklisted any passenger whom it found to be working as a prostitute.

 Belgenland already had her own palm court orchestra, which was a Belgian quintet who specialised in chamber music, but also played for balls and church services.
 For her first showboat cruise on 18 July she added a 14-piece big band and embarked entertainers including Lester Allen, Johnny Burke, Arthur "Bugs" Baer, Milt Gross, Harry Hershfield and Claire Windsor.
-For her 18 July cruise Belgenland embarked 700 passengers, 75 percent of whom were women.
+For her 18 July cruise Belgenland embarked 700 passengers, 75 per cent of whom were women.

 The second showboat cruise left New York on 25 July.
 The third showboat cruise, which left New York on 1 August, again attracted 700 passengers.
 On one cruise, entertainers included the harmonica virtuoso Larry Adler.